 Plan benefits are funded by contributions and investment earnings.
-Contributions are required from both the Corporation and the employee in order to fund benefits.
+Contributions are required from both the Corporation and the employee.
 These contributions, along with investment earnings, are designed to ensure the financial security of member benefits.
 The Plan's funding policy is reviewed annually and continually aims to achieve long-term stability in contribution rates for both the Corporation and Plan members.
 Contribution rates are established through actuarial funding valuations which are conducted annually to determine the funded position of the Plan.
-Employees who are members of the Plan are required to contribute a percentage of their pensionable earnings to the Plan fund.
+Employees, who are members of the Plan, are required to contribute a percentage of their pensionable earnings to the Plan at rates set by the Board of Directors.